KILTprotocol/docs/docs/concepts/09_glossary.md

 ### DID Authentication

-DID authentication is the process of proving that a DID owner has control over a DID, typically by using a digital signature or other cryptographic mechanism.
+DID authentication is the process of proving that an entity has control over a DID, typically by using a digital signature or other cryptographic mechanism.

 ### DID Communication